groupdocs-signature-cloud/docs/content/signature/getting-started/quick-start.md

 ## Create an API client app

-Before you can make any requests to GroupDocs for Cloud API you need to get APP SID and APP key (secret key).
-This will will be used to invoke GroupDocs for Cloud API.
+Before you can make any requests to GroupDocs Cloud API you need to get a **Client Id** and a **Client Secret**.

-You can get it from default Application or create new Application from [My Apps tab of GroupDocs for Cloud Dashboard]({{< ref "total/getting-started/ui-topics/create-new-app-and-get-app-key-and-sid.md" >}}).
+This will will be used to invoke GroupDocs Cloud API.
+You can get it by creating a new [Application](https://dashboard.groupdocs.cloud/applications).

 ## Install the SDK of your choice